labs42io/circleci-monorepo/README.md

 }
 ```
 This will load the latest *300* jobs in the current branch.
 Note that for each page a CircleCI API call is executed.
-Customizing the number of pages to load might be useful when repository contains lots of packages and/or workflows are complex and consist of many more jobs.
+Customizing the number of pages to load might be useful when the repository contains lots of packages and/or workflows are complex and consist of many more jobs.

 ### CircleCI config.yml changes

-#### Configuring the trigger workflow
+#### Configure the trigger workflow

 To configure the trigger workflow follow the steps: